-Drywall Construction - The white drywall construction materials with a spray-applied "popcorn" texture utilized on the ceilings throughout (except in Restroom and Closet #2) were found to contain 3% Chrysotile asbestos.
+- Drywall Construction The white drywall construction materials with a sandy texture utilized as the walls in Room #1, Room #2 (east), Kitchen (north), Main Entry (south), Closet #1, and Closet #2 (north) were found to contain 3% Chrysotile asbestos.
 The asbestos-containing drywall construction materials identified were noted to be in a good condition and were assessed as being non-friable.
-It is estimated that there exists approximately 900 square feet of these materials in the structure.
+It is estimated that there exists approximately 700 square feet of these materials in the above listed areas. - Interior/Exterior Window Glazing Compound The white interior/exterior window glazing compound materials utilized on the exterior windows and kitchen/vestibule (interior window) were found to contain 5% Chrysotile asbestos.
+The asbestos-containing window glazing compound materials identified were noted to be in a damaged condition and were assessed as being friable.
+It is estimated that there exists approximately 176 linear feet of these materials on the windows of the house.